Is Wikipedia an open encyclopedia or a covert disinformation operation?

-Articles most affected by this kind of manipulation include political, geopolitical and certain historical topics as well as biographies of non-conformist academics, journalists, and politicians.
+Articles particularly affected by this kind of manipulation include medical, political, and certain historical topics as well as biographies of non-compliant academics, journalists, and politicians.

 Moreover, US social media and video platforms are increasingly referring to Wikipedia to frame or combat “controversial” topics.
 The revelations discussed above may perhaps help explain why.

 To add at least some degree of transparency, German researchers have developed a free web browser tool called WikiWho that lets readers color code just who edited what in Wikipedia.

 In many cases, the result looks as discomforting as one might expect.

 - Wikipedia – A Tool Of The Ruling Elite (On Contact, 2018, 25 minutes)